Frequently asked questions relating to Cardigan leasehold conveyancing

 - Registering of the assignment of the change of lessee after a sale

-Are there frequently found defects that you see in leases for Cardigan properties?
+Are there common problems that you witness in leases for Cardigan properties?

 - A duty to insure the building